How do the Womens’ Products benefit Post-Menopausal Athletes?

 “Isn’t Green Tea a powerful antioxidant?
-Why is in Acute if you say stay away from antioxidants?”
+Why is it in Acute if you say stay away from antioxidants?”

 Yes, green tea is a powerful antioxidant, but there are different compounds which can be sourced as “green tea extract”.
 (This is why you need to be very careful in choosing pill/liquid extract forms of green tea instead of just drinking it).
 We’ve source a 5:1 green tea that is higher in the alkaloids (caffeine, theobromine, and theophylline) and has just residual catechins– it is more akin to black tea with regards to the antioxidant properties vs caffeine. – i.e.well below the least effective antioxidant dose.